steffilijones/hello-world/README.md

 # hello-world
-I am a total noob and want to learn how to this for a program i found on github that might be useful
+I am a total noob and want to learn this for a program i found on github that might be useful